-Administration of lidocaine hydrochloride in patients receiving nonselective beta-adrenergic antagonists may cause severe hypertension and bradycardia.
+Administration of lidocaine hydrochloride in natients receiving nonselective beta-adrenergic antagonists may cause severe hypertension and bradycardia.
 Concurrent use of these agents should generally be avoided.
-In situations when concurrent therapy is necessary, careful monitoring of the patient's blood pressure and heart rate is essential /see Warnings and Precautions (5.5)).
+In situations when concurrent therapy is necessary, careful monitoring of the patient's blood ons (5.5)].